-- Officers (Directors) Duty to exercise their duty of care diligently - PCBU (company)\ Duty to do what is reasonably practicable - Workers (including contractors and volunteers) Duty to take reasonable care and comply with reasonable direction i.
-Directors/officers:
+Officers (Directors) Duty to exercise their duty-of-care diligence PCBU Duty to do what is (the organisation i.e. [Company]) reasonably practicable Workers Duty to take reasonable care and comply with reasonable direction (inc. contractors & volunteers)

+Directors/Officers:

 [Company] officers are required to exercise their due diligence duty at all times, to ensure that the organisation complies with its safety obligations.
-The directors/officers at [Company] include:

-ii.
-Person conducting a business or undertaking (PCBU):

-As a PCBU [Company] is required to exercise its duty to take all reasonably practicable steps to ensure the health and safety of workers and other persons impacted by the business.
-Examples of organisations that would be considered as a PCBU would include:
+The directors/officers at [Company] include: Person Conducting a Business or Undertaking (PCBU): As a 'person conducting a business or undertaking' [Company] is required to exercise its duty to take all reasonably practicable steps to ensure the health and safety of workers and other persons impacted by the business.
+Persons representing the PCBU at [Company] include: